OCA/maintainer-tools/CONTRIBUTING.md

     * Separating data and demo data xml folders
     * Not changing xml_ids while inheriting
     * Add guideline to use external dependencies
+    * Define a separated file for pre and post installation hooks
 * [XML](#xml-files)
     * Avoid use current module in xml_id
     * Use explicit `user_id` field for records of model `ir.filters`